Lemoncode/webpack-by-sample/version 4/00 intro/05 jquery/README.md

 In this demo we will install a legacy library (jquery) via npm, define it as global, and use it.
 Finally we will end up creating a separate bundle for libraries.

-We will start from sample _00 intro/_05 jquery_.
+We will start from sample _00 intro/_04 output_.

 Summary steps:
- - Install jquery via npm.
+  - Prerequisites:
- - Steps to buid it:
+    - nodejs packages must be installed
-  - Prerequisites
+    - (Optional) starting point _00 intro/_04 output_
-  - Steps
+  - Install jQuery packages via npm
-  - Running and testing it
+  - Setup global variables

 # Steps to build it

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed (at least v 8.9.2) on your computer.
-If you want to follow this guide steps you will need to take as starting point sample _00 intro/_05 jquery_.
+If you want to follow this guide steps you will need to take as starting point sample _00 intro/_04 output_.

 ## Steps